Take action before your baby is born

 - Attend prenatal classes.
 Prenatal classes can help you and your partner find out what to expect during labor and delivery, as well as learn how to take care of a newborn.

 - Consult a financial planner.
 Talking to a financial planner can help you determine ways to handle the cost of having a baby.

 - Build a network of social support.
 During pregnancy, your partner might get support from health care providers, loved ones and friends.
-It's important for men to have a support network during this time, too — especially if the pregnancy was unplanned or you've heard negative stories about parenting.
+It's important for men to have a support network during this time, too.
 Seek out friends and loved ones who can give you advice and encouragement as you prepare to become a father.

 - Talk to your partner.
 Talk about how your daily lives and relationship might change — for better and for worse — once the baby is born.

 - Consider what kind of father you want to be.
-Take time to think about your own father.
+Think about your own father.
 Consider what aspects of that relationship you might want to emulate with your own child and what you might do differently.

 Stay involved after your baby is born